juliolmuller/poppest/README.md

 ![Poppest snapshot](./app-overview.jpg)

-## How to Set Up the Enviroment
+## How to Set Up the Environment

 Poppest is a web application developed with PHP Laravel and MySQL.
-So, to get it up and running in your local enviroment, you are going to meet a few requirements.
+So, to get it up and running in your local environment, you are going to meet a few requirements.

 ### Software Required

-Make sure you have the following applications installed and have their enviroment variables properly configured:
+Make sure you have the following applications installed and have their environment variables properly configured:

 - [PHP 7.2+](https://php.net/)
 - [Composer](https://getcomposer.org/)